 Already, people across Victoria are experiencing the impacts of climate breakdown – but not evenly.

-Those who have contributed least to this crisis are already paying the highest price: like First Nations communities who have cared for Country for 65,000 years, despite mining corporations aggressively harming heritage and land.
+Those who have contributed least to this crisis are already paying the highest price: like First Nations communities who have cared for Country since time immemorial, despite mining corporations aggressively harming heritage and land.

 People living with polluted air and water, and overstretched health services.
 Communities living with low wages and insecure work.
 Families struggling to feed their kids while governments pursue policies that prioritise corporations over the wellbeing of people.

 Small towns trying to rebuild, having lost everything in floods and bushfires.

 Young people inheriting an unstable world and facing an uncertain future.

 People fighting relentlessly for what are basic human rights.